Build a Quality Home Library—Without Breaking Your Budget!

 I love libraries.
 When I was a little kid, and people asked what I wanted to be when I grew up, I always said that I would be an author and a librarian.
 Many years later, I’ve written a few books (Excellence In Literature, Transcripts Made Easy, and Get a Jump Start on College), countless articles, and am working on many more.
 But I’m not a real librarian yet.
 Like many other booklovers, though, I’ve found ways to fill my craving for books, without spending a fortune.

-A home library can serve as the information center of your home, as a source of entertainment when the power goes out, and as a source of lifelong pleasure and learning.
+A home library can serve as the informational heart of your home, a source of entertainment when the power goes out, and as a source of lifelong pleasure and learning.
 Studies have consistently shown that children who grow up in homes with many books do much better in school than those whose minds have been starved.
-If you're looking for ways to fill your library shelves, and feed hungry minds, here are some ideas for where to look.
-I've listed them in order of affordability, with the cheapest options first.
+If you’re looking for ways to fill your library shelves and feed hungry minds, here are some ideas for where to look.
+I’ve listed them in order of affordability, with the cheapest options first.

 Library Book Sales

 In some areas of the country, library book sales are the very best way to grow a home library.
 I’ve bought hundreds of hardback books for .50 each, and often less, and as the end of the sale day approaches, the price usually drops even farther.
 You can sometimes fill an entire grocery bag for $1!
 You may not want to keep everything you pick up, but it’s a cheap way to try new authors and to get books you can swap or sell.